AhmedMohsen2492/News-App/README.md

 <img src="screenshots/home.png" width="200" height="400" />  <img src="screenshots/details.png" width="200" height="400" />  <img src="screenshots/search.png" width="200" height="400" />

-## Installation
-1. Install the Flutter SDK
-2. Clone the project repository
-3. Obtain an API key from a news API provider (e.g., NewsAPI.org)
-4. Add the API key to the project's configuration
-5. Install the project dependencies using flutter pub get
-6. Run the app using flutter run

-## Contributing
-If you'd like to contribute to the News App project, please follow these guidelines:
-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and ensure the code passes all tests.
-4. Submit a pull request with a detailed description of your changes.

 ## Contact
 If you have any questions or feedback, please feel free to reach out to the project maintainers:
 - Ahmed Mohsen : ahmedmohsen2492@gmail.com